 Our contribution in this paper is fourfold.

-First and foremost, in Sect.
-2, we propose a general definition of a self-stabilizing wait-free shared memory object, that ensures that all operations after a transient error will eventually behave according to their specification even in the face of processor failures.
+First and foremost, in Section 3, we propose a general definition of a selfstabilizing wait-free shared memory object, that ensures that all operations after a transient error will eventually behave according to their specification even in the face of processor failures.
 This definition is not limited to shared registers only, but encompasses all possible shared memory objects that can be defined by a sequential specification.

-Second, in Sect.
-3, we prove that within this framework one cannot construct a self-stabilizing single-reader single-writer regular bit from single-reader single-writer safe bits, if we restrict the writer to write only a single bit.
-We conjecture that this is also impossible if we allow an arbitrary number of bits written by the writer.
+Second, in Section 3, we prove that within this framework one cannot construct a self-stabilizing single-reader single-writer regular bit from single-reader single-writer safe bits, if we restrict the writer to write only a single bit.
+We conjecture that this impossibility result also holds for the general case, where we allow an arbitrary number of bits written by the writer.
 Note that single-reader single-writer safe bits have traditionally been used as the basic building blocks in wait-free shared register implementations.

-This leads us to postulate a self-stabilizing dual-reader single-writer safe bit, which, from a hardware point of view, resembles a flip-flop with its output wire split in two (cf. Sect.
-4).
-Moreover, in the same section we prove that no construction of multi-reader registers from single-reader registers can be made to stabilize immediately after a transient error.
+Moreover, we prove that no construction of multi-reader registers from single-reader registers can be made to stabilize immediately after a transient error.
 The first operation of each processor must be allowed to behave arbitrarily.

-Finally, using the dual-reader safe bit as a basic building block, we formally prove that adaptations of well known wait-free implementations of regular and atomic shared registers are self-stabilizing (cf. Sects.
-4.1, 4.2, and 4.3).
+Our first impossibility result requires us to postulate a self-stabilizing dual-reader single-writer safe bit, which, from a hardware point of view, resembles a flip-flop with its output wire split in two.
+Using this dual-reader safe bit as a basic building block, we formally prove in Section 4 that adaptations of well-known wait-free implementations of regular and atomic shared registers are self-stabilizing.
 This shows that our definition of self-stabilizing wait-free shared objects is viable-in the sense that it is neither trivial nor impractical.
 Section 5 concludes this paper with a thorough discussion of our results and directions for further research.

-1.2 Related work
+1.2.
+Related Work

-Anagnostou and Hadzilacos [AH93] show that no self-stabilizing, fault-tolerant, protocol exists to determine, even approximately, the size of a ring.
-Gopal and Perry [GP93] present a 'compiler' to turn a fault-tolerant protocol for the synchronous rounds message-passing model into a protocol for the same model which is both fault-tolerant and self-stabilizing.
-A combination of self-stabilization and wait-freedom in the construction of clock-synchronisation protocols is presented in [DW93, PT94].
+Anagnostou and Hadzilacos [4] show that no self-stabilizing, fault-tolerant, protocol exists to determine, even approximately, the size of a ring.
+Gopal and Perry [9] present a 'compiler' to turn a fault-tolerant protocol for the synchronous rounds message-passing model into a protocol for the same model which is both fault-tolerant and self-stabilizing.
+A combination of self-stabilization and wait-freedom in the construction of clock-synchronization protocols is presented in [8, 19].

-Another approach for combining processor and memory failures is put forward by Afek $et\ al.\ [AGMT92,\ AMT93]$ and Jayanti $et\ al.\ [JCT92]$.
-They analyse whether shared objects do or do not have wait-free (self)-implementations from other objects of which at most t are assumed to fail.
+Another approach for combining processor and memory failures is put forward by Afek et al. [2, 3] and Jayanti et al. [14].
+They analyze whether shared objects do or do not have wait-free (self)-implementations from other objects of which at most t are assumed to fail.
 Objects may fail by giving responses which are incorrect, or by responding with a special error value, or even by not responding at all.
-In so-called gracefully degrading constructions, operations on the 'high-level' object during which more than t 'low-level' objects fail are required to fail in the same manner as these 'low-level' objects.
+In the so-called gracefully degrading constructions, operations on the 'high-level' object during which more than t 'low-level' objects fail are required to fail in the same manner as these 'low-level' objects.